WANGA-HUB/database_wk8_assignment/README.md

 TITLE: STUDENT RECORD PROJECT
 DESCRIPTION: It links students to the courses they are doing and the grade they score in that course.
-Basically one can retrieve all details about a student at a time.
+Basically one can retrieve the course a student takes using the student ID and one can retrieve the grade of the student through the student ID and course ID.
 HOW TO IMPORT FROM MYSQL:
 through the terminal:
 1. mysql -u root -p